The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Acknowledgments

 \begin{quote} {\bf Convention.} Since we always evaluate our \gfs\ at $x=\x $, we will almost systematically omit the variable $\x $, so that $ \tilde A_{T,L}$ now means $ \tilde A_{T,L}(\x )$, and so on. \end{quote}

-As in Section~\ref{sec:E0}, we would like $\tilde E^\pm_{T,L}$ to tend to $0$ as the size of the rectangle increases.
-This holds for fixed $T$ as $L$ increases, using the same argument as before, but now we want both $T$ and $L$ to tend to infinity, so the matter is a bit more delicate.
-Recall that an \emm arch, is a \saw\ starting from $a$, confined to the upper half-plane, and ending on the line $y=0$.
-For $L\in \mathbb N$, let $\frak a_L(x)$ be the generating function of arches ending $L$ cells to the right of $a$.
-We will bound $\tilde E^\pm_{T,L}$ in terms of $\frak a_{2L}$.
+We now wish to take the size of the rectangle $R_{T,L}$ to infinity to obtain a half-plane, as we did in the previous geometry.
+This time, however, we want $T$ and $L$ to increase together, so the situation here is a bit more delicate.

+Recall that an \emm arch, is a \saw\ starting from $a$, confined to the upper half-plane, and ending on the line {$\yco=0$}.
+As proved in Section~\ref{sec:bridges-limit}, the \gf\ $A(x)$ of arches converges at $\x$.
+Hence, if $\frak a_L(x)$ denotes the generating function of arches ending $L$ cells to the right of the initial mid-edge $a$, the sequence $\frak a_L\equiv \frak a_L(\x)$ tends to $0$ as $L\rightarrow \infty$.